ArvindOkram/ArvindOkram/README.md

 - 👋 Hi, I’m @ArvindOkram
 - 👀 I’m interested in Deep Learning, Algorithm Design and Software Development
-- 🌱 I’m currently pursuing my Masters in Computer Science and Engineering
+- 🌱 I’m currently working as a Software Developer in Niyo Solutions Inc.
 - 💞️ I’m looking to collaborate on anything!!! :)
 - 📫 How to reach me...
 Mailed me at aokram17@gmail.com